 This is done in a clear manner that is reflected throughout our academic departments.
 Weekly Chapel services, along with a Bible curriculum, combine to focus on teaching the foundations of a strong spiritual walk.
 Our Spiritual Life Program is committed to doing these things with love, authenticity and biblical integrity.

-Capital Christian Middle School provides an atmosphere that allows students to explore their interests and talents.
-Students have 15 different elective offerings.
+Capital Christian 6th-8th grade provides an atmosphere that allows students to explore their interests and talents.
 There are many opportunities for our students to be involved.
-CCMS Opportunities include: Weekly chapels, community service projects, CJSF (California Junior Scholarship Federation), student council, Bible study, prayer groups, school plays, pep band, Ambassador program, Science Fair, writers club, and a wide variety of sports teams.
+6th-8th grade opportunities include: weekly chapels, community service projects, CJSF (California Junior Scholarship Federation), ASB, Bible study, prayer groups, school musicals, band, Science Fair, dance classes, and a wide variety of sports teams.

-CCMS Activities include: Spirit weeks, pep rallies, lunchtime activities, Fall Blast, class trips, all school field trips, band and choir concerts, spiritual emphasis weeks, See you at the Pole, and SOS (Students Out Serving).
-CCMS is the place to be!
+Capital Christian 6th-8th grade activities include: spirit weeks, pep rallies, lunchtime activities, Fall Blast, class trips, all-school field trips, band and choir concerts, spiritual emphasis weeks, See you at the Pole, robotics and service opportunities.

 Missions Trip to Nicaragua